 Brooks integrates their infamous BioMoGo DNA midsole to ensure there is an optimal amount of cushioning inside this neutral running shoe.
 On top of this, there is also a segmented crash pad that lends its hand in making smoother transitions.

 For the most part, runners seem to be in mutual agreement that Ghost 10 is a well-built shoe that will last a considerable amount of time.
 Yet, there have been a few users who have noticed some durability issues early-on.

 With the Ghost 10, there is a newly engineered mesh upper and it practically disappears on your foot while you are running.
 On top of allowing optimal airflow, this also adds much-needed stretch.

-Brooks has stayed on top of the food chain because they continue to adapt their running shoes to better fit the needs of runners.
-Their Ghost 10 running shoe is yet another improvement and an absolutely stellar neutral shoe.
+Brooks has stayed on top of the food chain because they continue to adapt their neutral running shoes to better fit the needs of runners.
+Their Ghost 10 running shoes are yet another improvement and an absolutely stellar neutral running shoes.

 Nike has hit it out of the ballpark when it comes to the way their Air Zoom Vomero 11 fits runner’s feet.
 The re-engineered Flymesh material has improved the forefoot fit and there are different width options available.

 This is advertised as the most comfortable version of this brand of the neutral running shoe and with plushier materials than its predecessor and an ideal combination of cushioning and speed, which is not far from the truth.